xbuster17/dream-engine/README.md

 installing MXE:
-git clone mxe and `make glew sdl2 sdl2_image sdl2_mixer sdl2_net sdl2_ttf ogg mpg123`
+clone mxe repo `git clone https://github/com/mxe/mxe.git` and run
+`make glew sdl2 sdl2_image sdl2_mixer sdl2_net sdl2_ttf ogg mpg123 [libmikmod|modplug]`
-then `export PATH=/path/to/mxe/usr/bin:$PATH`
+note this will download packages, needs 2GiB of ram to link gcc and 700MB of disk space then `export PATH=/path/to/mxe/usr/bin:$PATH`

 quirks:
-sdl defines 'main' and we cant use it inside QUOTE() for shaders, main is made undefined in libs.h
+on android and windows SDL_main must be used instead of main and must have standard type

 input & main thread:
 DE_GAME_LOOP calls SDL_PumpEvents which can only be called from the main thread